UWIT-IAM/idp-installer/README.md

 --------------------------------------------------

-To install or upgrade the idp
+To install or upgrade the idp -- use this to see options

-2) ./install.sh idp eval|prod
+2) ./install.sh

 idp_eval = idpeval01
-idp_prod = idp01, idp02, ...
+idp_prod = idp11, idp12, ...

 Note.
 Sometimes the install.yml has commented out disable/enable tasks.